Back to Blog

 Excel template with auto-calculating formulas:

-Enter your hours or project fees and the template handles the math.
+Enter your hours or project fees and the totals calculate automatically.

 Why Consulting Invoices Need Extra Care